 - The web server provides an environment to run a web application and features like caching and scalability.
 On the contrary, the application server provides an environment to run web with enterprise applications.

-Web servers are primarily designed to serve HTTP content whereas Application server can also serve HTTP content but is not restricted to just HTTP and supports protocol such as RMI/RPC.
-An application server can contain web server in it, which means it can perform operations performed by a web server as well as it has additional components and features to support connection pooling, object pooling, transaction support, messaging services, etcetera.
+Web servers are primarily designed to serve HTTP content whereas Application server can also suffice HTTP content but is not restricted to just HTTP and assists protocol such as RMI/RPC.
+An application server can contain web server in it, which means it can perform operations performed by a web server as well as it has additional elements and features to assist connection pooling, object pooling, transaction support, messaging services, etcetera.